Guigui0812/Guigui0812/README.md

 👋 Hi, I’m not Philip J. Fry but Guillaume ROHEE !

-👀 I’m interested in software engineering (python, C# & C/C++), DevOps (git, ansible, docker, Jenkins...), Automation (python & PowerShell) and Cloud Computing.
+👀 What i'm in interested in :
+- Software engineering for backend and desktop applications
+- Dev/Sys-Ops
+- Automation
+- Cloud Computing (learning AWS to get certified)

 🎓 I am currently a student at ESIEE Amiens and an apprentice IT engineer at L'Oréal.